 The future of art centers: developing creativity through the arts.

 The scientific and organisational committee of the International Conference on Creativity, Emotions, and the Arts has mobilized national and international experts in academic, scientific, and artistic fields who will share all their knowledge with us, would you like to meet them?

 Esteban Sanz Vélez

 Maria Dolores Prieto

 Puck y su

 The posters will be exhibited in the classrooms during the scheduled time.
-Each day, 80 participants will have the opportunity to get to know these works during 90 minutes while the rest of the participants network.
+Each day, 80 participants will have the opportunity to attend a 90-minute poster session while the rest of the participants network.

 Panero, María.
 Yale University, USA.
-Will talk about her research, that focuses on how actors work at an emotional level to create the characters they interpret.
+Research on how actors work at an emotional level to create the characters they interpret.